FACTBOX-UK lawmakers voice opinion on PM Boris Johnson | Politics

 - United Kingdom

+Below is a selection of statements from members of his party: - "Values such as integrity, decency, respect and professionalism should matter to us all.
+I have watched with growing concern as those values have fractured under your leadership," - Victoria Atkins, Minister of state at the Ministry of Justice, in a resignation letter on Instagram.

-- "Trust in politics is - and must always be - of the utmost importance, but sadly in recent months this has been lost." - Laura Trott, Parliamentary Private Secretary (PPS) to the Department of Transport and an MP since December 2019, on Facebook - "I have voted against government policy on a number of occasions.
+- "Trust in politics is - and must always be - of the utmost importance, but sadly in recent months this has been lost." - Laura Trott, Parliamentary Private Secretary (PPS) to the Department of Transport and an MP since December 2019, in a resignation letter on Facebook. - "I have voted against government policy on a number of occasions.
 But I never have before come out against a party leader.
 Until now.
-Not only has there been a real loss of integrity, but a failure of policy." - Robert Halfon, Conservative MP, from a letter on why he has lost confidence in the Prime Minister
+Not only has there been a real loss of integrity, but a failure of policy." - Robert Halfon, Conservative MP, in a letter on why he had lost confidence in the Prime Minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)